 If exercise were a pill, it would be regarded as a wonder drug - but many of us have neglected to take our recommended dose for too long.

-Building activity into your day, along with a balanced diet, helps look after your heart, maintain a healthy weight, reduce your risk of serious illness and strengthen muscles and bones.
+Building activity into your day, along with a balanced diet, helps you look after your heart, maintain a healthy weight, reduce your risk of serious illness and strengthen muscles and bones.
 It can also reduce stress levels and lift your mood.

-Read about how a local resident took the Couch to 5k challenge
+Case study - the Couch to 5k challenge

 The free Couch to 5k app aims to make running for 30 minutes achievable for all of us, however unfit we feel to start with.
 It works for me, says one reader.